amitxv/PC-Tuning/docs/physical-setup.md

 - Disable Fast Startup, Suspend to RAM or similar options

-- Disable Spread Spectrum and ensure BCLK frequency is close to 100.00 as possible in [HWiNFO](https://www.hwinfo.com)/[CPU-Z](https://www.cpuid.com/softwares/cpu-z.html)
+- Disable Spread Spectrum and ensure BCLK frequency is close to the desired value as possible (e.g 100.00MHz not 99.97MHz) in [HWiNFO](https://www.hwinfo.com)/[CPU-Z](https://www.cpuid.com/softwares/cpu-z.html)

 - Disable Legacy USB Support as [it generates unnecessary SMIs](https://patents.google.com/patent/US6067589).
 You may need to turn this on to install a new operating system or to access BIOS